 Grow revenue and protect your brand wherever people are watching, playing and engaging.
 Get the latest news and perspectives from Ad Manager.– Google (blog.google/products/admanager/)

 Google’s Measurement Partners brings together 23 new and existing partnerships across critical areas like viewability, brand lift, and brand safety.

-These measurement partners work closely to provide measurement solutions to solve to measure impact that’s as accurate as possible, based on industry standards.
+These measurement partners work closely to provide measurement solutions to solve to measure the impact that’s as accurate as possible, based on industry standards.